getantibody/antibody/README.md

 #### Static loading

-In [#67](https://github.com/caarlos0/antibody/issues/67) I was asked if there is some sort of static loading.
+In [#67](https://github.com/getantibody/antibody/issues/67) I was asked if there is some sort of static loading.

-Short answer: no, there isn'.
+Short answer: no, there isn't.
 But you can hack arount it.

 If you want to use antibody just to download and/or update your dependencies, you can run it like this: